Do All People with HIV have AIDS?

 Health News Disease

 A chronic, potentially fatal condition, and acquired immunodeficiency syndrome (AIDS) are caused by the human immunodeficiency virus (HIV).
 By damaging your immune system.
-If people with HIV don’t seek treatment in the early years, it may lead to him having AIDS.
-HIV weakens your body’s ability to fight infection and disease.
+If people with HIV don’t seek treatment in the early years, it may lead to them having AIDS.
+HIV weakens your body’s ability to fight infection and disease. in this blog you will read about Do All People with HIV have AIDS?

 HIV is a sexually transmitted illness that affects both men and women (STI).
 It can also be transferred by contact with infected blood, as well as through the use of illicit injectable drugs or the sharing of needles.